Reviews You Can Rely On

 Our Analysis and Test Results

-The Vomero 18 is a max-cushioning shoe — but it doesn't really run like one.
-It's smoother and energetic than soft and pillowy.
+The Vomero 18 is a max-cushioning shoe, but it doesn't really run like one.
+It's smoother and more energetic than it is soft and pillowy.
 It feels planted and nimble, even though it's high-stack and heavy.
 It's not an uptempo shoe, but it feels great at relaxed to moderate paces.
-This shoe quickly made it into my personal rotation for easy mileage after testing as a result.

 Side View Cut in Half